Sports Minister rallies corporate support for Black Stars with Presidential Breakfast

-The move, in fulfillment of his promise to pursue alternative sources of funding for the national teams, began on Monday with a special breakfast meeting hosted by President Nana Akufo-Addo at the Jubilee House with targeted corporate institutions.
+The move, in fulfilment of his promise to pursue alternative sources of funding the national teams, began today with a special breakfast meeting, hosted by President Akufo-Addo at the Jubilee House with targeted corporate institutions.

 In attendance were Chief Executive Officers of the institutions, mainly mining and oil companies.